danneu/koa-skeleton/README.md

 ## The Stack

+Depends on Node v4.x, but not very heavily.

 - **Micro-framework**: [Koa](http://koajs.com/).
 It's very similar to [Express](http://expressjs.com/) except it supports synchronous-looking code with the use of `yield`/generators/and the [co](https://github.com/tj/co) abstraction.
 - **Database**: [Postgres](http://www.postgresql.org/).
 - **User-input validation**: [koa-bouncer](https://github.com/danneu/koa-bouncer).
 Admittedly, an undocumented work-in-progress.